 - Buy to let mortgage rates for first-time buyers

 - Can I use a guarantor for a buy to let?

 Can a first-time buyer get a buy to let mortgage?

 Yes, first-time buyers are able to get buy to let mortgages.
 That being said, lenders will view you as high-risk, as you’ve yet to own a property.
 It’s also important to note that not every lender will accept first-time buyers, as they’ll only offer buy to let mortgages to existing homeowners.

 Typically, a first-time buyer will purchase their own home before becoming a landlord.
 Once you’ve got your first mortgage, getting a buy to let mortgage can become easier.
 This is because lenders can assess whether or not payments have been made on time.

 Purchasing a buy to let property can be a great investment, but being a landlord holds a lot of responsibility.
 Having the experience of being a homeowner can provide you with invaluable insight into what you may encounter as a landlord.

 On the other hand, you might not need a mortgage for a home, as you perhaps live with your parents or a partner.
 You may have inherited a property that you already rent to tenants and now want to grow your portfolio.
 No matter what the reason, investing in a buy to let property can provide you with a monthly income.

-Becoming a landlord before you purchase your first home can give you an insight and experience in property.
+Becoming a landlord before you purchase your first home can give you experience in property.
 The income generated from your buy to let can also be used to help purchase your first home.